psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 COURT.
 Q. You have a stamp denoting the duty, and if a manufacturer takes a certain quantity of stamps, and wishes his name impressed on them, in addition to the ordinary stamp, you impress his name?.
 A. Plates are provided for every card-maker, with the name—it is the same impression, except the name.

-EDMUND GREGORY .
+EDMUND GREGORY.
 I am landlord of the house, No. 122, St. John-street, Smithfield—it is in the country of Middlesex—it is not in London, middle of the year 1833—he has occupied it as my tenant ever since—I do not know who was in possession of it before, as it was empty at the time I came into possession of it—the lease was surrendered to me.

 Cross-examined.
 Q. Did you ever see Martin Morillia there?
 A. I